anton-k/csound-live-sampler/README.md

 * `knobs` - continuous control signals
 * `notes` - trigger events (like button press, or playing notes)

-To control volumes we use `knobs` and to switch between tracks we ue `notes`.
+To control volumes we use `knobs` and to switch between tracks we use `notes`.

 #### Control the volumes